chaoss/wg-evolution/metrics/Reviews.md

 * Period of time.
 Start and finish date of the period.
 Default: forever.

-    Period during which proposals are considered.
+    Period during which reviews are considered.

 * Criteria for source code.
 Algorithm.
 Default: all files are source code.